karanjaE/todos_graphql-api/ARTICLE.md

 mkdir spec/graphql
 mkdir spec/graphql/types spec/graphql/mutations
 ```
 To help run tests for our GraphQL stuff we'll need another library to make it easier.
-Add this like to the test group in Gemfile.
+Add this line to the test group in Gemfile.
 ```ruby
 group :test do
   # [...]